pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Example projection
 ==================

-For example, the ``EventCountersProjection`` class, shown below, processes events of an event-sourced application by calling methods of a concrete instance of ``EventCountersInterface``.
+For example, the ``AggregateEventCountersProjection`` class, shown below, processes events of an event-sourced application by calling methods of a concrete instance of ``EventCountersInterface``.
 It inherits the :class:`~eventsourcing.projection.Projection` class, setting the type argument as ``EventCountersInterface`` class.
 It sets the :py:attr:`~eventsourcing.projection.Projection.name` attribute as ``'eventcounters'``.
 It sets the :py:attr:`~eventsourcing.projection.Projection.topics` attribute to mention the topics of the domain events processed by this projection.

-The ``EventCountersProjection`` class implements the :func:`~eventsourcing.projection.Projection.process_event` by calling the ``incr_created_event_counter()`` and ``incr_subsequent_event_counter()`` methods of ``EventCountersInterface`` available on :data:`~eventsourcing.projection.Projection.view`.
+The ``AggregateEventCountersProjection`` class implements the :func:`~eventsourcing.projection.Projection.process_event` by calling the ``incr_created_event_counter()`` and ``incr_subsequent_event_counter()`` methods of ``EventCountersInterface`` available on :data:`~eventsourcing.projection.Projection.view`.